 The adoption of xAPI by existing LMS providers is one of the things holding back the wider adoption of xAPI.
 For existing LMS providers it often means a total rethink of how they record learning.
 Most organisations that are getting started with xAPI are using a standalone Learning Record Store.

 Standalone Learning Record Store

 The most common approach at the moment is to have a Learning Record Store that is separate from your LMS.
 In this case the LRS become your single source of truth for your learning records.

 Your LMS can be just one source of statements that are sent to your LRS.
-The SmartKlass module for Totara/Moodle is a good example of this.

 If you are just getting started with eLearning you may be wondering whether you still need an LMS.
 The answer is, you probably do.
 Most LMSs now offer a rich set of common learning interactions such as discussion boards, wikis and quizzes for building engaging and effective learning experiences.
 A Learning Record Store is really just for storing and reporting data.
 If you are new to eLearning, my advice is to future-proof your learning approach by thinking about having both an LMS and an LRS.

 An LRS is really just for storing and reporting.
 It’s an enabling technology.
 An example of this is if you wish to record offline learning you would need to build or find an xAPI source to send statement to the LRS.